-Known as the Steel City, Pittsburgh forged its national identity under a banner of hard work, industry and hardline blue collar ethos.
+Known as the Steel City, Pittsburgh forged its identity under a banner of hard work, industry and hardline blue-collar ethos.
 Jobs were plentiful during most of the 19th and 20th centuries, attracting iron-willed immigrants from across the globe.
 Despite the influx of fresh faces, industry took its toll on the city, staining many of the city’s buildings and attracting bad press the world over.
 By the 1950s, Pittsburgh had committed itself to cleaning up, and invested resources into a city-wide beautification project.
 The steel mills and shipping yards that built Pittsburgh into an international household name were preserved, even sanctified, while revamped urban infrastructure left room for ideas and communities to grow up together.
 Soon, Pittsburgh’s universities pulled the town into the spotlight once again, his time as a recreation destination and hotbed of higher learning and fresh business ventures.

 Album: The Doors – The Soft Parade